mozilla/open-leadership-framework/global-sprint-coaching/etherpad-template.md

 #### 2. Challenges (10 minutes)

-- Silent etherpadding: what do you think are key challenge facing this - or any - Global Sprint - project?
+- Silent etherpadding: what do you think are key challenge facing this, or any, Global Sprint project?
   -
   -
   -